May and the pull of protest

 The courage and cost of speaking up

-I also helped action groups connected with Carrington Moss by creating a video for them.
+I also helped an action group connected with Carrington Moss and its fight to save its green spaces by creating a video for them.
 More recently, I supported another local resident by designing a large poster with the slogan ‘Hands off our Green Belt’.

-These may sound like small pieces of work, but they are part of something larger.
+These may sound insignificant in themselves, but they are all part of something larger.
 Local action often depends on people doing the practical tasks around the visible moments.
 Someone writes the post, designs the poster, checks the claim, shares the video, turns up to the walk, or asks the question at the point when it would be easier to leave it alone.

 When protest comes close to home

 In early May, I helped deliver local election leaflets for a candidate and certainly got my steps in over many days.
-Around the same time, I spent time challenging what I regarded as unacceptable claims by local councillors, especially where those claims were incorrect, outdated and deserved clearer information.
-The backlash came in blog form earlier this week, and it was not surprising.
+Around the same time, I spent time challenging what I regarded as unacceptable claims made by local councillors.
+I felt the claims were incorrect and misleading.
+The evidence base was a withdrawn Government factsheet and in my opinion blamed a very specific demographic for being the main driver of the housing shortage.
+The backlash came in blog form earlier this week, and it was unsurprising.

-Language like that has an effect.
-It can make people feel exposed, singled out and wary of speaking again.
+Language like that has an effect and can make people feel very exposed, singled out and wary of speaking up again – in hindsight that was probably the aim – shut down any further comment.
 It also recasts scrutiny as malice, disagreement as abuse, and legitimate challenge as personal hostility.
-The result is a public conversation where the people asking questions are treated as the problem, rather than the claims and conduct being questioned.
+The result is that people asking questions are treated and cast as the problem, rather than the claims and conduct being questioned.

-For a moment, you ask yourself how much energy you have left for the sneering, snubs, distortion and name calling.
+For a moment you ask yourself how much energy you have left for the sneering, snubs, distortion and name calling.
 You wonder why fair questions about local claims, planning, public communication and elected representatives so often become an excuse for them to exhibit the very behaviour they projected onto you.
-The answer becomes clear enough.

 Why I will keep asking questions

-If residents are expected to trust local councillors, local councillors should expect scrutiny.
-Public office comes with responsibility.
-Public communication should be accurate, fair and capable of being questioned.
+If residents are expected to trust local councillors, then they should expect and be open to scrutiny (nothing tp hide).
+Public office comes with responsibility and a commitment to upholding the Nolan Principles.
+Public communication should also be accurate, fair, two-way and capable of being questioned.

-Being called names does not make me less concerned about poor or inaccurate information, weak arguments or elected representatives who expect their words to pass without challenge.
+Being called names doesn’t make me less concerned about poor or inaccurate information, weak arguments or elected representatives who expect their words to pass without challenge.
 It makes my resolve stronger.

 That is part of local democracy.
 People should be able to ask questions, challenge claims and voice objections without being painted as poisonous for doing so.
 Scrutiny should never be treated as an act of hostility simply because it is uncomfortable.